-- 99. Natural resources are the foundation from which the rural poor people and forest dwelling communities can overcome poverty.
-For these populations, overcoming poverty means also protection from the risks of negative impacts on their resources and impacts that development projects may cause, particularly those which would reduce their incomegenerating capacities or decrease their livelihoods opportunities. - 100.
+- 76. Natural resources are the foundation from which the rural poor people and forest dwelling communities can overcome poverty.
+For these populations, overcoming poverty means also protection from the risks of negative impacts on their resources and impacts that development projects may cause, particularly those which would reduce their incomegenerating capacities or decrease their livelihoods opportunities. - 77.
 It is often believed that projects focusing Community-based natural resources management (CBNRM) can allow to avoid negative social impacts to local communities who depend on natural resources.
 CNRNM is a shift from the predominantly centralized natural resource management towards more devolved models.
 CBNRM models work to strengthen locally accountable institutions for natural resource use and management, empower local communities or groups within communities, to make better decisions about the use of natural resources.
-It involves the transfer of decision-making and management competences to local communities for the management of natural resources, including of resources such as tropical timber producing forests, wildlife, etc. It has therefore great potential of involving local communities in the management of natural resources and of ensuring that this involvement provides them with benefits from those resources. - 101.
-One of the conditions for the success of the implementation of CBNRM strategy is the existence of enabling land and natural resources laws, which establish that communities can have access to land through land delimitation process and acquisition of use certificate.
 Based on the potential of and the constraints on CBRNM strategy implementation, ESS 3 provides minimum requirements that would allow avoiding, minimizing and mitigating adverse environmental and social impacts that may result from that implementation.

-102. The objective of ESS 3 is to anticipate and avoid the risks of: (i) conflicting land uses as far as conservation, sustainable resource management, forest harvesting and other objectives are concerned; (ii) degradation in the livelihoods of those who live with, and are managing, the natural resources.
+78. The objective of ESS 3 is to anticipate and avoid the risks of: (i) conflicting land uses as far as conservation, sustainable resource management, forest harvesting and other objectives are concerned; (ii) degradation in the livelihoods of those who live with, and are managing, the natural resources.

-103. The requirements of ESS 3 apply to CBNRM and joint forest management projects that may pose significant environmental and social risks.
+79. The requirements of ESS 3 apply to CBNRM and joint forest management projects that may pose significant environmental and social risks.
 The applicability of this standard is established during the screening process.

-- 104. Addressing community weaknesses for management.
+- 80. Addressing community weaknesses for management.
 Often communities lack necessary skills and capital to develop their resources and link to markets.
 The situation may be aggravated by unequal community-private sector partnerships.
-The proponents of CBNRM projects should plan the establishment of transparent, equitable and equal partnerships between the community and the private sector in order to ensure success of the resource-based business. - 105.
+The proponents of CBNRM projects should plan the establishment of transparent, equitable and equal partnerships between the community and the private sector in order to ensure success of the resource-based business. - 81.
 Ecological status of the resources: CBNRM strategy does not give the same success in all conditions.
 CBNRM projects proponents should study carefully if in their contexts the conditions for success are fulfilled.
 Experience has shown that this strategy works best in those environments that are relatively intact and provide opportunities for generating substantial financial incentives.
-It may also work well where natural resources are severely degraded and people are poor, because there might be sufficient incentives to change the way resources are managed.

-106. On economic incentives.
-To ensure success of CBNRM projects, proponents should include in the proposals measures to ensure economic incentives to the stakeholders.
+On economic incentives: to ensure success of CBNRM projects, proponents should include in the proposals measures to ensure economic incentives to the stakeholders.
 Such measures could be cash dividends paid by community associations to their members, or indirect benefits from the forests such as timber households needs.